teohxuen/website/content/report/final_report.md

 </div>

 ### 3.1.1 Project Sub Goals
-Hence, a three-Pronged approach wass used to guide the development of the PMB, with each sub-goal detailed in its respective section.
+Hence, a three-Pronged approach was used to guide the development of the PMB, with each sub-goal detailed in its respective section.

 | **Sub Goals**                          |                  **Section Number**                   |
 | :------------------------------------- | :---------------------------------------------------: |